Is the sample-rate adjustable on a BioSemi system ?

 The BioSemi acquisition software (ActiView) can display and save a subgroup of the available channels at a given sample rate.

-Also, the incoming data can be downsampled in software to reduce the file size in situations where sample rates less then 2 kHz are acceptable.
+Also, the incoming data can be downsampled in software to reduce the file size in situations where sample rates less than 2 kHz are acceptable.
 Examples:

 I Want to make a recording of 8 channels at 16 kHz sample rate:

-- The ActiveTwo will sample 32 channels at 16 kHz.
+- Select speedmode 7.
+The AD-box will sample 32 channels at 16 kHz.

-- ActiView will display and save 8 channels at 16 kHz.
+- When saving in ActiView, select to save only the 8 'Monopolar displayed channels' so ActiView will save 8 channels at 16 kHz.

-- The ActiveTwo will sample 256 channels at 2 kHz.
+- Select speedmode 4.
+The AD-box will sample 256 channels at 2 kHz